1948 Arab–Israeli War: Background

+Since the 1917 Balfour Declaration and the 1920 creation of the British Mandate of Palestine, and in the context of Zionism and the mass migration of European Jews to Palestine, there had been tension and conflict between Arabs, Jews, and the British.
+British policies dissatisfied both Arabs and Jews.
+In 1920, the Arab leaders were very disappointed with Britain.
+In 1916, the British commander-in-chief in Cairo had made an agreement with the Emir of Mecca: if the Arabs rebelled against the Ottoman Empire, the British would provide them with arms and money and support the formation of an independent Arab state.
+Around 30,000 older rifles and a smaller amount of modern weapons were supplied by the British, and a very large area from the Red Sea to Damascus was conquered.

+Britain backtracked from its promise that an independent Arab state would be formed.
+In 1920, Britain let French troops attack the Arab Kingdom of Syria, crushing its army and overthrowing its government.
+Arab opposition developed into the 1936–1939 Arab revolt in Palestine, while the Jewish opposition developed into the 1944–1947 Jewish insurgency in Palestine.
 On 29 November 1947, the United Nations General Assembly adopted a resolution recommending the adoption and implementation of a plan to partition the British Mandate of Palestine into two states, one Arab and one Jewish, and the City of Jerusalem.

 The General Assembly resolution on Partition was greeted with overwhelming joy in Jewish communities and widespread outrage in the Arab world.
 In Palestine, violence erupted almost immediately, feeding into a spiral of reprisals and counter-reprisals.
 The British refrained from intervening as tensions boiled over into a low-level conflict that quickly escalated into a full-scale civil war.

 From January onwards, operations became increasingly militarised, with the intervention of a number of Arab Liberation Army regiments inside Palestine, each active in a variety of distinct sectors around the different coastal towns.
 They consolidated their presence in Galilee and Samaria.
 Abd al-Qadir al-Husayni came from Egypt with several hundred men of the Army of the Holy War.
 Having recruited a few thousand volunteers, al-Husayni organised the blockade of the 100,000 Jewish residents of Jerusalem.

 To counter this, the Yishuv authorities tried to supply the city with convoys of up to 100 armoured vehicles, but the operation became more and more impractical as the number of casualties in the relief convoys surged.
 By March, Al-Hussayni's tactic had paid off.
 Almost all of Haganah's armoured vehicles had been destroyed, the blockade was in full operation, and hundreds of Haganah members who had tried to bring supplies into the city were killed.
 The situation for those who dwelt in the Jewish settlements in the highly isolated Negev and north of Galilee was even more critical.